kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 [pre_brightness]: ./images/brightness.png "Brightness Image"
 [pre_sharing]: ./images/share.png "Sharing Image"
 [pre_shadowing]: ./images/shadow.png "Shadowing Image"
-[pre_all_pipeline]: ./images/all_pipeline.png "Piplined Image"
+[pre_all_pipeline]: ./images/all_pipeline.png "Pipelined Image"

 [netw_nvida]: ./images/nvida_network.png "Nvida_network"

 The goals / steps of this project are the following:

-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good driving behaviour
 * Design, train and validate a model that predicts a steering angle from image data
 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.